abhisheku1/azure-powershell/src/MachineLearningServices/docs/Set-AzMlWorkspace.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

+PARAMETER <IWorkspace>: An object that represents a machine learning workspace.
+  - `[SystemDataCreatedAt <DateTime?>]`: The timestamp of resource creation (UTC).
+  - `[SystemDataCreatedBy <String>]`: The identity that created the resource.
+  - `[SystemDataCreatedByType <CreatedByType?>]`: The type of identity that created the resource.
+  - `[SystemDataLastModifiedAt <DateTime?>]`: The timestamp of resource last modification (UTC)
+  - `[SystemDataLastModifiedBy <String>]`: The identity that last modified the resource.
+  - `[SystemDataLastModifiedByType <CreatedByType?>]`: The type of identity that last modified the resource.
+  - `[AllowPublicAccessWhenBehindVnet <Boolean?>]`: The flag to indicate whether to allow public access when behind VNet.
+  - `[ApplicationInsight <String>]`: ARM id of the application insights associated with this workspace.
+  - `[ContainerRegistry <String>]`: ARM id of the container registry associated with this workspace.
+  - `[CosmoDbCollectionsThroughput <Int32?>]`: The throughput of the collections in cosmosdb database
+  - `[Description <String>]`: The description of this workspace.
+  - `[DiscoveryUrl <String>]`: Url for the discovery service to identify regional endpoints for machine learning experimentation services
+  - `[EncryptionStatus <EncryptionStatus?>]`: Indicates whether or not the encryption is enabled for the workspace.
+  - `[FriendlyName <String>]`: The friendly name for this workspace.
+This name in mutable
+  - `[HbiWorkspace <Boolean?>]`: The flag to signal HBI data in the workspace and reduce diagnostic data collected by the service
+  - `[IdentityType <ManagedServiceIdentityType?>]`: Type of managed service identity (where both SystemAssigned and UserAssigned types are allowed).
+  - `[IdentityUserAssignedIdentity <IUserAssignedIdentities>]`: The set of user assigned identities associated with the resource.
+The userAssignedIdentities dictionary keys will be ARM resource ids in the form: '/subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/Microsoft.ManagedIdentity/userAssignedIdentities/{identityName}.
+The dictionary values can be empty objects ({}) in requests.
+    - `[(Any) <IUserAssignedIdentity>]`: This indicates any property can be added to this object.
+  - `[ImageBuildCompute <String>]`: The compute name for image build
+  - `[KeyVault <String>]`: ARM id of the key vault associated with this workspace.
+This cannot be changed once the workspace has been created
+  - `[KeyVaultPropertyIdentityClientId <String>]`: For future use - The client id of the identity which will be used to access key vault.
+  - `[KeyVaultPropertyKeyIdentifier <String>]`: Key vault uri to access the encryption key.
+  - `[KeyVaultPropertyKeyVaultArmId <String>]`: The ArmId of the keyVault where the customer owned encryption key is present.
+  - `[Location <String>]`: Specifies the location of the resource.
+  - `[NotebookInfoFqdn <String>]`:
+  - `[NotebookInfoResourceId <String>]`: the data plane resourceId that used to initialize notebook component
+  - `[NotebookPreparationErrorMessage <String>]`:
+  - `[NotebookPreparationErrorStatusCode <Int32?>]`:
+  - `[PrimaryUserAssignedIdentity <String>]`: The user assigned identity resource id that represents the workspace identity.
+  - `[PropertiesEncryptionIdentityUserAssignedIdentity <String>]`: The ArmId of the user assigned identity that will be used to access the customer managed key vault
+  - `[PublicNetworkAccess <PublicNetworkAccess?>]`: Whether requests from Public Network are allowed.
+  - `[SharedPrivateLinkResource <ISharedPrivateLinkResource[]>]`: The list of shared private link resources in this workspace.
+    - `[GroupId <String>]`: The private link resource group id.
+    - `[Name <String>]`: Unique name of the private link.
+    - `[PrivateLinkResourceId <String>]`: The resource id that private link links to.
+    - `[RequestMessage <String>]`: Request message.
+    - `[Status <PrivateEndpointServiceConnectionStatus?>]`: Indicates whether the connection has been Approved/Rejected/Removed by the owner of the service.
+  - `[SkuCapacity <Int32?>]`: If the SKU supports scale out/in then the capacity integer should be included.
+If scale out/in is not possible for the resource this may be omitted.
+  - `[SkuFamily <String>]`: If the service has different generations of hardware, for the same SKU, then that can be captured here.
+  - `[SkuName <String>]`: The name of the SKU.
+Ex - P3.
+It is typically a letter+number code
+  - `[SkuSize <String>]`: The SKU size.
+When the name field is the combination of tier and some other value, this would be the standalone code.
+  - `[SkuTier <SkuTier?>]`: This field is required to be implemented by the Resource Provider if the service has more than one tier, but is not required on a PUT.
+  - `[StorageAccount <String>]`: ARM id of the storage account associated with this workspace.
+This cannot be changed once the workspace has been created
+  - `[Tag <IWorkspaceTags>]`: Contains resource tags defined as key/value pairs.
+    - `[(Any) <String>]`: This indicates any property can be added to this object.
+  - `[V1LegacyMode <Boolean?>]`: Enabling v1_legacy_mode may prevent you from using features provided by the v2 API.

 SHAREDPRIVATELINKRESOURCE <ISharedPrivateLinkResource[]>: The list of shared private link resources in this workspace.
   - `[GroupId <String>]`: The private link resource group id.